zuozhenggh/learning-library/data-management-library/oci-di/prerequisites/prerequisites.md

 ![](./images/create-compartment.png " ")

-5. The Compartments page is displayed and the newly created compartment is shown in the list of available compartments.
+5. The Compartments page is displayed.
+If the newly created compartment  was created under root parent compartment, it is shown now in the list of available compartments.
 If you select your new **DI-compartment**, you can see the details for it.

+*Note: If the compartment was created under another parent compartment (not root), click on the parent compartment in the list of Compartments and you should be able to see your new compartment in Child Compartments section.*
   ![](./images/new-comp.png " ")